I've got to transport equipment back and forth from the house into this office in order to do these.

 Their observations of a person over a month or two or three is bullshit.

-You know, cancer is this life thing, you've got to realize.
+You know, cancer is this life thing you've got to realize.

 Okay, so now C60.

-Uh C60 is uh is an antioxidant, vitamin C is an antioxidant.
+C60 is an antioxidant.

 Collagen is part of this intercellular cement and does other things as well.

-Now bear in mind vitamin C is not that different from sugar.
+Now bear in mind, vitamin C is not that different from sugar.

-Okay, humans could make vitamin C as much vitamin C in our bodies as we wanted if we had one more enzyme group.
+Okay, humans could make vitamin C, as much vitamin C in our bodies as we wanted if we had one more enzyme group.

-We've got three out of the four that are necessary to convert basic sugar into vitamin C. But we don't have it, so we're we're fucked.
+We've got three out of the four that are necessary to convert basic sugar into vitamin C. But we don't have it, so we're fucked.

 So we've got to eat the vitamin C directly.

-All of your health is basically uh is 100% controlled by the electron flow of your uh throughout your body biochemically, and so this is why radiation, which induces electrons and changes resonant changes in the electron flow within your system from external sources carried in on carrier waves, cause you problems.
+And so this is why radiation, which induces electrons and changes, resonant changes in the electron flow within your system from external sources carried in on carrier waves cause you problems.

 This is why radiation can cause cancer, because it fucks with the electron flow within your system.

-Whereas carbon C60, when it donuts donates the electron, it's still there in its original form in a non-usable form whatsoever.
+Whereas carbon C60, when it donates the electron, it's still there in its original form in a non-usable form whatsoever.

 So it does not participate in any chemical reactions at that level.